wiaidp/MDFA-tutorial/README.md

+Together, these form the ATS trilemma.

+\####

+Efficient frontier:

-Together, these form the ATS trilemma: in an MDFA-optimized predictor, any improvement along one dimension inevitably comes at the cost of at least one of the others.
-There is no free lunch.
-This is because MDFA defines (and sits on) the efficient frontier of the ATS trilemma.
-The classical MSE predictor is a single point on this frontier and MDFA extends it to the entire (2-dim) hyperplane.
+In an MDFA-optimized predictor, any improvement along one ATS-dimension inevitably comes at the cost of at least one of the others — there is no free lunch.
+This is a direct consequence of MDFA defining and residing on the efficient frontier of the ATS trilemma.
+The classical MSE predictor represents a single point on this frontier, whereas MDFA extends the solution space to the full two-dimensional hyperplane.